ericwq/aprilsh/README.md

 [openSSH](https://www.openssh.com/) is excellent.
 While `mosh` provides better keystroke prediction/latency and is capable of handle WiFi/cellular mobile network roaming problem.
 But `mosh` is not active anymore and no release [sine 2017](https://github.com/mobile-shell/mosh/issues/1115).
 Such a good project like `mosh` should keeps developing.

 After read through `mosh` source code, I decide to use golang to rewrite it.
-Go is my first choice because the C++ syntax is too complex for me.
+Golang is my first choice because the C++ syntax is too complex for me.
 And remote shell is our daily tools, if it's broken we need a quick fix.
 The golang compiler is fast enough.

 There are several rules for this project: